1boraoner/Recommender_Systems/README.md

   In all the models that are listed above are worked on the same dataset which is MovieLens100K.
   MovieLens100K dataset contins 943 unique Users and 1682 unique Movies with all the user-movie combination has a rating value.
 There are no NaN values.

   --Pytorch MovieLens Dataset is implemented.
-The dataset constructor has the option to convert the id values into OneHotEncoding and Rating values into Click Through    Problem where above 3 rating is 1 (clicked), 0 is not clicked.
+The dataset constructor has the option to convert the id values into OneHotEncoding and Rating values into Click Through    Rate Problem (CTR Prediction) where above 3 rating is 1 (clicked), 0 is not clicked.

   Besides the Dataset, there are 4 functions where makes the train-test split, creates the dataset and dataloader objects.

+  CTR prediction is worked with Factorization Machine and DeepFM models. (d2l book does CTR prediction)

 1- Matrix Factorization Model